anilalala/Fluent-Combobox-PCF/README.md

 # Fluent Combobox PCF

-# here will be detailed read-me on how to configure end-end combobox for integration with Canvas app
+### Details

+* Multiselect combobox based on fluent component and contains end-to-end configuration with property type Object and integration with Canvas app